CONP-PCNO/conp-documentation/Developers-Notes/CONP_VM_setups_and_maintenance/archiver_VM/archiver.md

 A daily cronjob has been set up to regenerate archives for datasets that have been modified or generate a new archive for new datasets added to the [conp-dataset](https://github.com/CONP-PCNO/conp-dataset.git) repository.

 The daily cronjob is set up to run the `~/cronscript/archiver.sh` script that was developed for the crontab.
+When the archiver is run through this script a `.archiving` text file is created in `/data/conp-dataset/` so that another cronjob does not start another archiving process while the previous one is not finished yet.

 A copy of the crontab is also available in the `~/cronscript/` directory.
-It is always a good idea to ensure a backup of the crontab is available in case of accidentally deleting the crontab (with the `r` option) instead of editing it (with the `e` option).
+It is always a good idea to ensure a backup of the crontab is available in case of accidental deletion of the crontab (with the `r` option) instead of editing it (with the `e` option).

-To generate a new back of the crontab, run `crontab -l` and pipe it into a new file (for example `crontab -l > crontab_bkp_date`)
+To generate a new back up of the crontab, run `crontab -l` and pipe it into a new file (for example `crontab -l > crontab_bkp_date`)

 Once the cronjob has finished running, an email will be sent to the list of emails present in the `MAILTO` variable